Shine Like You Mean It

 Your Light Is a Stewardship

 You've been entrusted with something that was never meant to stay with you: the hope of the Gospel.
-That hope is the most powerful light there is, and your life is the lens it shines through.
+That hope is the most powerful light there's, and your life is the lens it shines through.

 Distorted lens?
 Distorted light.